Lotrščak Tower is one of the oldest standing buildings in Zagreb. The remains of old town walls and fortifications.

 What can you see and do at the Lotrščak Tower?

-Lotrščak Tower houses a gallery and an art shop which offers a variety of souvenirs, books, art and unique jewelry.
+Once there feel free to enter and enjoy Zagreb photo exhibit in its gallery or an art shop which offers a variety of souvenirs, books, art and unique jewellery.

 When does the Grič cannon fire?